Extending the Range of Robust PCE Inflation Measures: Evaluating Official Robust Inflation Measures

-We also construct an alternative measure of current trend inflation using the trend component of \citeauthor{Christiano_Fitzgerald_2003}'s (\citeyear{Christiano_Fitzgerald_2003}) band-pass filter (removing frequencies below 39 months) and an alternative measure of future trend inflation (constructed as the 24-month forward-looking average rate of inflation as in \citet{Dolmas2005}).\footnote{ The trend component of the band pass filter removes high frequency movement in inflation. \citet{Dolmas2005} found that removing frequencies below 29 months maximizes the correlation between the resulting trend series and the Federal Funds rate target set by the Federal Open Market Committee. } We plot all these series in Figure \ref{fig:trend_ts} of Appendix \ref{app: Alternative_Trend_Measures}, in which we also provide the results of our evaluation of the official series against the alternative trend inflation measures.
+We also construct an alternative measure of current trend inflation using the trend component of \citeauthor{Christiano_Fitzgerald_2003}'s (\citeyear{Christiano_Fitzgerald_2003}) band-pass filter (removing frequencies below 39 months) and an alternative measure of future trend inflation constructed as the 24-month forward-looking average rate of inflation as in \citealp{Dolmas2005}.\footnote{ The trend component of the band pass filter removes high frequency movement in inflation. \citet{Dolmas2005} found that removing frequencies below 29 months maximizes the correlation between the resulting trend series and the Federal Funds rate target set by the Federal Open Market Committee. } We plot all these series in Figure \ref{fig:trend_ts} of Appendix \ref{app: Alternative_Trend_Measures}, where we also provide the results of our evaluation of the official series against the alternative trend inflation measures.

-Given a target $\bar{\pi}$ (for current or future trend inflation), we evaluate how well an inflation measure $\pi^i$, $i\in\{\text{trimmed mean, median}\}$, tracks it over a given sample.
+Given a target $\bar{\pi}$ (for current or future trend inflation), we evaluate how well an inflation measure $\pi^i$, $i\in\{\text{core, trimmed mean, median}\}$, tracks it over a given sample.
 We do so by calculating the RMSE for each candidate robust measure $i$ as\footnote{ We use the level of inflation $\pi^i$ without transforming it.
-Transformations such as linear regressions improve the fit of robust inflation measures such as median inflation by removing a consistent bias in certain measures \citep{Rich2021}; however, these measures are most often communicated and used in their direct levels. }
+Transformations such as linear regressions improve the fit of robust inflation measures such as median inflation by removing a consistent bias in certain measures \citep{Rich2021}; however, these measures are most often communicated and used without such transformations. }